simonswain/straw/README.md

 The examples are stored in a folder named after each node, it's fine making a folder called nodes and naming each node's file directly.
-Just make sure you use `__dirname + './path/to/nodes/some-node.js'` in
-your Topology definition.
+Just make sure you use an absolute path, e.g. `__dirname + './path/to/nodes/some-node.js'` in your Topology definition.

 ```
 nodes/my-node.js